univention/univention-corporate-server/doc/manual/domain-ldap/domain-join.rst

 :menuselection:`Search --> Apps`. :menuselection:`Change settings --> Network
 ID` must be clicked on under :menuselection:`System and Security --> System`.

-The :guilabel:`Domain` option field must be ticked and the name of the Samba domain entered in the input field for the domain join.
-After clicking on the :guilabel:`OK` button, the username ``Administrator`` must be entered in the input field :guilabel:`Name` and the password from ``uid=Administrator,cn=users,<LDAP base DN`` transferred to the :guilabel:`Password` input field.
+The *Domain* option field must be ticked and the name of the Samba domain entered in the input field for the domain join.
+After clicking on the :guilabel:`OK` button, the username ``Administrator`` must be entered in the input field *Name* and the password from :samp:`uid=Administrator,cn=users,{LDAP base DN}` transferred to the *Password* input field.
 The process for joining the domain can then be started by clicking on :guilabel:`OK`.

 .. _ubuntu-domain-join: